Posted: Thursday, May 24th, 2018

 Westpark Community Center

 7 acres.
-Offers a lighted softball/soccer field, 2 handball courts, children’s play area, horseshoe pits, restrooms, and recreational center with a gym with showers, game room, kitchen, community and crafts rooms.
+Offers a lighted softball/soccer field, 2 handball courts, children’s play area, horseshoe pits, restrooms, and a recreational center with a gym with showers, game room, kitchen, community, and crafts rooms.

 Biking & Hiking Trails

 Get to know Ventura, and discover the best things to do around the city.